dartmouth-cs52-16x/16X-git-map/docs/dev_details.md

 ### Clone The Repo

-1. 🚀Clone the repo:
+1. 🚀 Clone the repo:
 `git clone https://github.com/dali-lab/17W-mappy.git`
-1. 🚀change directory to this new workspace:
+1. 🚀 change directory to this new workspace:
 `cd 17W-mappy`